fredriko/metacurate-regularly/README.md

-# metacurate-regularly: an experiment in clustering news headlines.
+# metacurate-regularly: clustering of news headlines.

-This repository contains an experiment for embedding and clustering news headlines, as well as for describing the resulting clusters, and plotting them on a timeline.
+**TL;DR:** This repository contains an experiment for embedding and clustering news headlines, as well as for describing the resulting clusters, and plotting them on a timeline.
+The screenshot below shows the top 50 news in 2022 regarding AI, machine learning, data science, and related fields.

 ![Top 50 AI/ML/data science news 2022 according to metacurate.io](assets/metacurate_top_50_news_2022.png)